-Despite this challenging situation, the Company has invested in state-of-the-art technology to better support and service its customers.
+The Company has invested in state-of-the-art technology to sustain its growth and better support and service its customers and new IT systems have been deployed for the benefit of customers who can access their data online.

 6.3.
 Business model